 One of the biggest issues in getting help is overcoming your own feeling that you are supposed to do it all.
 (Or your parent’s pressure that it needs to be you.)
-Part of working with your family member as a team includes being honest with yourself and honest with your parent about what you can and can’t do.
+Part of working with your family member as a team includes being honest with yourself and honest with your relative about what you can and can’t do.
 Then you can solve problems together to find workable solutions that meet everyone’s needs.

 A care manager can

-make a home visit to discuss concerns with your parent.
+make a home visit to discuss concerns with your parent

-conduct a complete assessment of needs.
+conduct a complete assessment of needs

-make recommendations tailored to your parent’s preferences, resources, and support system.
+make recommendations tailored to your parent’s preferences, resources, and support system

-hold a family meeting to build consensus.
+hold a family meeting to build consensus

-To learn more about care managers, give us a call at 1-866-992-3264, toll-free.
+To learn more about care managers, give us a call at [Your Phone Number].